Part 5 will teach you how to deploy your Excel web app in just a few clicks, completing the development of your application.

 The last three DataPages will all be embedded on one webpage to create your administrator dashboard.
 The layout will be two charts on top and a pivot table at the bottom.

 After setting up your dashboard html page (dashboard.html) to display the final DataPages correctly on screen, copy and paste all three deploy codes for Total Sales by Month (left-hand side), Top Performers (right-hand side) and Sales Pivot (bottom).

 This concludes the deployment of all your admin tabs.
-Your administrators can access them anytime in the navigation menu, similar to your reps portal in the first section.
+Your administrators can access them anytime in the navigation menu.